vecna/trackmap/README.md

     cd helpagainsttrack-master

 **PhantomJS** has to be downloaded because distribution repositories had old versions.
-We need > 1.9.0 (sha checksum at the end of this file)
+We need >= 1.9.0 (sha checksum at the end of this file).
+You can skip this step if you are in Debian Sid (is a 1.9.0 version), but in other distribution older versions are given.

 If your system is 32 bit: